Tuplanolla/composition-98/notes.md

 └──────────────────────────────────────────────────────────────────────────────┘
 ```

-We want to use them to print the following characters.
+We want to use these regions to print the following characters.

 | Character |  Code |
 |:----------|------:|